lingmann/dcos/README.md

 2. The DNS address field will give you the DNS name for the external load balancer in front of the Mesos masters.
 You can access the Mesos UI with `<DNS>:5050` and Marathon UI with `<DNS>:8080`.
 3. To SSH to individual instances of your cluster you will have to switch the to EC2 UI and filter to find the master and slaves nodes of your cluster.

+#### Resizing the cluster
+Currently you can change the number of slaves, but not the number of masters.
+To change the number of slaves:
+1. Go to the CloudFormation UI
+2. Select the umbrella CF stack (the name of your cluster with no suffix)
+3. Hit the *Update Stack* button
+4. Follow the wizard, changing the SlaveInstantCount parameter

 ### Launching with AWS CLI
 ```
 aws cloudformation create-stack --stack-name dcos --template-url=https://s3.amazonaws.com/downloads.mesosphere.io/cloudformation/dcos/stage-mesos.json --capabilities CAPABILITY_IAM --parameters $(cat parameters) --region us-west-2